IndigoUnited/automaton/README.md

     options: {
         dir1: {
             // Option description is not mandatory
-            // can be a string or a function that receives the options
-            // and should return a string.
             description : 'The name of the folder ' +
                           'that will hold ' +
                           'all the subfolders'